m4opt/m4opt/docs/scenarios/ztf.rst

 ZTF receives a gravitational wave alert, which has an event time and a 3-D probability density skymap :math:`w` in right ascension, declination and luminosity distance.
-The skymap, along with a a model lightcurve :math:`L` that describes the expected time dependence of the source's flux, and a time interval :math:`t` to :math:`t + \Delta T` to observe during are used to produce a schedule, the goal is to maximize the chance of detecting the source, using integrated probability observed to represent that.
+The skymap, along with a a model lightcurve :math:`L` that describes the expected time dependence of the source's flux and a time interval :math:`t` to :math:`t + \Delta T` to observe during are used to produce a schedule.

 This schedule is produced by choosing a subset :math:`C` of the set of 1778 fixed reference images for ZTF, denoted :math:`P` and arranging them into a schedule :math:`S`.
-Restrictions a schedule must fulfil to be valid are laid out in the Constraints section.
+Restrictions :math:`S` must fulfil to be a valid schedule are laid out in the Constraints section.

-The objective is to maximize the weighted coverage of where the skymap is observed.
+The objective when creating this schedule is to maximize the sum of the probability density observed since it correlates with detection probability.
 For a pixel to be marked as observed, an exposure long enough to have sufficient signal-to-noise ratio (≥ 5) needs to be made.
-The length of the exposure needed primarily depends on :math:`L` and when the exposure is taken.
+The length of the exposure needed primarily depends on :math:`L` and how long after the event the exposure is taken.

 ..  todo:: Use the same CCD S/N equation for PSF photometry as Dorado? it's
            where I got this variable exposure idea